cta2106/algo-trading/README.md

 NOT INVESTMENT ADVICE

 This code is posted for informational purposes only.
-Nothing contained in this codebase constitutes a solicitation, recommendation, endorsement, or offer by the author to buy or sell any securities utilizing the algorithm implemented herewith.
+Nothing contained in this codebase constitutes a solicitation, recommendation, endorsement, or offer by the author to buy or sell any securities utilizing the algorithms implemented herewith.